“Why do I have to write two T’s in the word butter when I only hear one sound?

 “We hope that these findings will have an impact on those with poor memory.
 Current practice aims to improve memory through repeatedly exposing a person to information.
 This study shows that it’s more effective if you mix something new with the old.
 You actually learn better, even though your brain is also tied up with new information.

-So what does this mean for teachers?
-And how can it benefit our phonics instruction?
 It means that you can significantly improve knowledge retention and make new ideas and concepts (like letter sounds and phonics skills) stick by introducing novelty into the learning process.
 And doing this is easier than you think!

 Above is just one example of MANY research studies showing the significant impact that novelty has on the brain, and for purposes of teaching and learning, novelty can take many forms!
 Incorporating novel experiences into daily learning doesn’t mean having to continually add on new skills and information to what you’re already teaching!